Poutine: Vision-Language-Trajectory Pre-Training and Reinforcement Learning Post-Training Enable Robust End-to-End Autonomous Driving: Results

 \section{Results}

-\textbf{Datasets} For VLT pre-training we leveraged the public CoVLA dataset, which contains 10,000 front-view, 30s driving videos recorded in Japan at 20 Hz with corresponding ego trajectory information.
-Raw images (1928×1208 px) are down-sampled to a max of 512×512 px, and for each frame we store the future 5s ego trajectory sub-sampled to 4 Hz to be consistent with the WOD-E2E format.
-The WOD-E2E dataset provides 4021 long-tail driving scenarios of 20s each, captured at 10 Hz from 8 multi-view cameras.
-Each scenario belongs to one of a pre-defined set of long-tail categories, such as pedestrians, intersections, cut-ins, and special vehicles.
+\textbf{Datasets.} For VLT pre-training, we leveraged the CoVLA~\cite{arai2025covla} and WOD-E2E datasets.
+CoVLA contains 10,000 front-view, 30~s driving videos recorded in Japan at 20 Hz with corresponding ego trajectory information.
+For each frame, we stored the future 5~s ego trajectory subsampled to 4 Hz to be consistent with the WOD-E2E format.
+The WOD-E2E dataset provides 4021 long-tail driving scenarios of 20 s each, captured at 10 Hz from 8 multi-view cameras.
+Each scenario belongs to one of 10 (11 for test set) predefined long-tail scenario categories, such as pedestrians, intersections, cut-ins, and special vehicles, where the degree of `rarity' significantly varies across scenarios.
 The official split allocates 2037 videos for training, 479 for validation, and 1505 for testing.
-Each frame contains a 4 s ego-vehicle past trajectory and a 5 s ground-truth future trajectory, both sampled at 4 Hz.

-\textbf{Evaluation Metrics} One frame per validation and test scenario contains three human expert-rated 5 s trajectories each scored in $[0, 10]$; these rated trajectories are used to compute the RFS, which constitutes the primary evaluation metric for the challenge.
-The RFS for a predicted future trajectory is computed by first constructing a trust region around each of the three rated trajectories.
-If the prediction lies within the trust region of its nearest rated trajectory, it is assigned that trajectory’s score.
-Otherwise, the assigned score is exponentially lower than that of the closest rated trajectory's score, with a floor RFS of 4.
-The final RFS is calculated as the mean of the per-scenario-category scores.
+Each frame contains a 4~s ego-vehicle past trajectory and a 5~s ground-truth future trajectory, both sampled at 4 Hz.
+Only the three front-facing camera images from the current frame in the WOD-E2E dataset were used as input to the model\footnote{Although omitting side and rear views reduced contextual coverage, we found that the front images are sufficient for most scenarios and their smaller token count enabled substantially more optimization steps within our compute budget.}, whereas we used three consecutive frames from the preceding second for CoVLA (see Fig.~\ref{fig:intro-fig} for an example).
+The raw images were downsampled to a maximum resolution of $H \times W = 512\times 512$ pixels from their original sizes of $1208\times 1928$ (CoVLA) and $1079 \times 972$ pixels (WOD-E2E).
+The WOD-E2E validation set contains 479 human preference-labeled frames, used as part of our RL fine-tuning stage.